Arif Pashayev: Biography

-Arif Pashayev is a professor at the Azerbaijan Technical University, chief researcher at the Institute of Physics of the National Academy of Sciences of Azerbaijan.
+He is a professor at the Azerbaijan Technical University, chief researcher at the Institute of Physics of the National Academy of Sciences of Azerbaijan.
 He is rector of the National Aviation Academy of Azerbaijan since 1996, president of the Azerbaijan Engineering Academy, Chairman of the Council on Cosmic Affairs of Azerbaijan.
 He is also vice president of International Academy of Engineering.

-Pashayev is author of more than 500 published works, 30 books and monographs.
-He received more than 60 copyright certificates and industrial samples.